 Make sure your questions are relevant and insightful.
-It is the difference between asking “Did you enjoy working with John?”, and “How did John perform in a tight deadline driven team environment?”
+This is the difference between asking “Did you enjoy working with John?”, and “How did John perform in a tight deadline-driven team environment?”

 Avoid discriminatory questions

 The rules for reference checks are the same as those for interview questions.
 You shouldn’t be asking anything that doesn’t relate to a candidates ability to perform in a job.